bjornmeansbear/climateChange/notes.md

 So, as energy from the sun is trapped by the earth’s atmosphere this energy expresses itself in the form of heat.
 This is now causes several observable phenomena

 This includes:

-Sea level rise: as the planet heats the glaciers and polar regions melt, also oceans expand as they become warmer.
+- Sea level rise: as the planet heats the glaciers and polar regions melt, also oceans expand as they become warmer.
 This affects everything from the flow of ocean currents, the life inhabiting the oceans to the majority of the world’s population that inhabits the coastal areas.

-Hurricanes: a 2009 study conducted by the National Science Foundation and published in the journal Nature finds that hurricane activity has increased in both frequency and strength and is at its “highest level in 1,000 years”
+- Hurricanes: a 2009 study conducted by the National Science Foundation and published in the journal Nature finds that hurricane activity has increased in both frequency and strength and is at its “highest level in 1,000 years”

-Drought and flood: warmer land and sea surface cause greater evaporation rates that cause both droughts in equatorial regions and greater rainfall in higher latitudes.
+- Drought and flood: warmer land and sea surface cause greater evaporation rates that cause both droughts in equatorial regions and greater rainfall in higher latitudes.
 This has a myriad of repercussions from a decreasing water supply in arid areas, stresses on indigenous and agricultural plant species, animal migrations and human refugees.

-Species loss: the earths climate is changing faster than species can adapt, predictions for many species and the food chain they are part of is very dire.
+- Species loss: the earths climate is changing faster than species can adapt, predictions for many species and the food chain they are part of is very dire.
 Every single study performed on animal species over the past one hundred years has generated results of stress and depletion.

 The most recent IPCC report has stated that we are committed to 2-4 feet of sea level rise and 8-10 F degree increase in temperature by the end of the century.
 The IPCC findings state that this will result in over 70 million refugees.

 Seen through an economic lens the cost of coping with such numbers of refugees and the loss of land could cripple even major nations.

-I mentioned earlier that the current concentration of CO2 in the atmosphere is about 387 the next important figure is 450.
+I mentioned earlier that the current concentration of CO2 in the atmosphere is about (387 THIS NEEDS UPDATING) the next important figure is 450.
 It is at this level that there is no historical precedent but computer modeling indicates a state of runaway climate change that is difficult for anyone to imagine our civilization continuing in.

 We are on a path to reach that level sometime in the next 50 – 100 years.

 It is now considered that in order for the atmosphere to remain stable a level of 350ppm must be reached, to do this we need to lower the amount of globally emitted CO2 by 90% by 2050.

+(350.org wants us to get back to 350ppm for example as a sensible atmospheric number based on historic data)

 What is also understood is that is that we don’t have 50-100 years to act.
 It takes awhile for the CO2 to reach the upper atmosphere.
 It also takes awhile to alter the industrial and social fabric of society.
 In modeling this, the scientific majority first led by James Hansen the Director of the Goddard Institute, the IPCC and now NASA to state in 2007 that we have approximately ten years before we are committed to passing this “tipping point”.

 So, according to this timeline we now have 7 years remaining.

+(the above 2 paragraphs are all off now; too old of data)

 Very, very dire.